-James Bergeron, President, National Council of Higher Education Resources
+James Bergeron, President, National Council of Higher Education Resources (NCHER)

 D. Grant Carwile, Managing Director, SL Capital Strategies LLC